andrewcooke/Drawing.jl/README.md

    context with certain attributes (ink colour, pen width, etc), and then have an inner scope that changes a subset of those values.

-The design is somewhat experimental (how best to create scopes in Julia?), but appears to work well.
-The aim is to support a "reasonable subset" of Cairo's functionality directly, while providing access to the "raw" Cairo librray if needed.

 # Example

 ```julia